lithnet/access-manager-docs/docs/installation/Installing-the-Access-Manager-Agent-on-macOs.md

 ### OS requirements
 The agent requires OSX 10.14 or later.

-If running on Apple silicon (M1 chip), Rosetta 2 must be installed.
+If running on Apple Silicon (M1 chip), Rosetta 2 must be installed.

 ## Installing the agent
 You can open the package from finder, or use the `installer` command line tool to install the package